hannushchenkos/CW_tasks/script/tasks.md

 20. Regex match
 21. Return the months quarter of year
 22. Square every digit of a number and concatenate them
+23. Summation of every number from 1 to num

 //===============================//